 Rene Girard (1923-2015) was a French literary critic, anthropologist and religion-observer.
-He identified the (unfortunate/pseudo) power of blood sacrifice in vicariously assuaging communal blame and so de-escalating vengeance.
+He identified the power of scapegoating and ritual blood sacrifice to express vengeance and so to temporarily assuage/quieten communal blame and vengeance.
 The horror of mutual escalating vengeance might otherwise tear a village or society apart in a conflagration of contagious violence… were it not for the innocent scapegoats who bear the brunt of the violence (and who unjustly bear the sin of others’ projected blame).
 For Nietzsche, this was just survival of the fittest based on human “will to power” but to Girard (and Jesus) it is horrible, wrong and not inevitable.

 Rather than people scapegoating other people or animals what God really wants is that we learn mercy.
 As He said through the Old Testament prophet, “I desired mercy and not sacrifice” (Hosea 6:6).
 Jesus quotes this verse twice – in Matthew 9:13 and Matthew 12:7.
 Jesus didn’t quote another text which says “to obey is better than sacrifice” but chose a text that implies that God does not desire sacrifice at all.
 In the Matthew 12 passage He goes on to say,